-- We can protect your privacy and make donations on your behalf without disclosing your identity;
+We can make donations on your behalf without disclosing your identity, if preferred

-- We can help you introduce your children to philanthropy and, taking their age and interests into consideration, we can show them local projects in your area that are making a difference to local communities;
+We can help you introduce your children to charitable giving.
+Taking their age and interests into account, we can show them projects that are making a difference to local communities.

-Our expertise lies in Cambridgeshire, where each year we support over hundreds of the most dynamic smaller charities and community groups, and where relatively small amounts of support can make an enormous and lasting impact.
+Every year we support hundreds of small, dynamic charities and community groups across Cambridgeshire.
+Relatively small amounts of money can make an enormous and lasting impact.

-Since 2004 Cambridgeshire Community Foundation has distributed over £13 million ( as at April 2017) in grants, and we built a unique knowledge of local charitable projects.
-This expertise has been recognised by the Lottery, National and Local Government, Comic Relief, and household names such as Microsoft, all of whom have sought our help to distribute money on their behalf.
+Since 2004 we have distributed over £20 million (as at April 2021) in grants and gained an unrivalled knowledge of local charitable projects.
+Our expertise has been sought by the Lottery, National and Local Government, Comic Relief, and Microsoft, to help distribute money on their behalf.